DevTeam/Pure.DI/readme/FooterTemplate.md

 ### Scope constructor

 This constructor creates a composition instance for the new scope.
 This allows ``Lifetime.Scoped`` to be applied.
-Pleas see [this](readme/scope.md) example for details.
+See [this](readme/scope.md) example for details.

 </details>